DavidZhangdw/QuadFC/README.md

 This repository includes PyTorch code for reproducing the results on benchmark.

+The source code and trained models will be released soon.

 ## Prerequisites

 CPU: Intel(R) Xeon(R) CPU E5-2683 v4 @ 2.10GHz